reasonmethis/bet-czar-frontend/README.md

 # Bet Czar

 What is it?
-Bet Czar is a decentralized application (dapp), it uses the blockchain to create and enforce any bets between two parties.
+Bet Czar is a decentralized application (dapp) uses the blockchain to create and enforce any bets between two parties.
 You can view a [working demo].

 ## Gentle Introduction